 The goal of the evidence review was to evaluate the comparative effectiveness and value of certain treatment options for the management of type 2 diabetes.
 The sections that follow are organized around five scoping domains of primary interest for this review.
-These include the comparative effectiveness of (1) use of human insulin vs. insulin analogs as add-on therapy to first-line metformin; (2) second-line pharmacotherapy among patients with inadequate glycemic control on metformin monotherapy; (3) third-line pharmacotherapy among patients with inadequate glycemic control on metformin and sulfonylurea combination treatment; (4) insulin pump therapy vs. multiple daily injections; and (5) continuous glucose monitors vs. conventional self-monitoring of blood glucose for type 2 diabetes management.
+These include the comparative effectiveness of (1) use of human insulin versus insulin analogs as add-on therapy with one or more oral medications in patients requiring insulin; (2) second-line pharmacotherapy among patients with inadequate glycemic control on metformin monotherapy; (3) third-line pharmacotherapy among patients with inadequate glycemic control on metformin and sulfonylurea combination treatment; (4) insulin pump therapy versus multiple daily injections; and (5) continuous glucose monitors versus conventional self-monitoring of blood glucose for type 2 diabetes management.
 The comparisons and outcomes of interest are depicted in the analytic framework below.
 It was anticipated that most available evidence would be restricted to intermediate outcomes such as HbA1c and changes in body weight, so a series of conceptual links would be required to judge the potential effects on longer-term outcomes such as microvascular and macrovascular complications as well as mortality.